What is an Academy Scientific Society?

 Can members form Societies in others areas of interest?

 Twenty (20) Academy members can petition the Academy Board to form a Society in any area of orthotics and prosthetics practice.

 How can I get involved?

-Academy members may join Societies at any time using the downloadable society application.
+Academy members may join Societies at any time using the links found on the society information page or while renewing your membership.
 To join a Scientific Society, you must be an Academy member.
-You may join online or download and fax, email or mail your member application (PDF) to the Academy.
+You may join the Academy online.
 You can join one or more societies directly on the membership application.
 If you have any questions, please call (202) 380-3663